Australia's CSL, Ansell join global medical response to Ebola

-SYDNEY Australian biotech firm CSL Ltd, the world's second-biggest blood products maker, said on Friday it's working on a plasma product to treat Ebola following a request from the Bill & Melinda Gates Foundation, part of a growing commercial response to the deadly outbreak.
+SYDNEY Australian biotech firm CSL Ltd (CSL.AX), the world's second-biggest blood products maker, said on Friday it's working on a plasma product to treat Ebola following a request from the Bill & Melinda Gates Foundation, part of a growing commercial response to the deadly outbreak.

 The Australian government has faced criticism from political opponents for refusing to send medical personnel to West Africa where Ebola has killed nearly 4,500 people and for donating just A$18 million ($15.7 million) to help fight the worst outbreak of the disease since the 1970s.

-But the country's private sector has been stepping up its involvement in what is slowly becoming a coordinated global response of governments, non-governmental organizations and private companies.
+But the country's private sector has been stepping up its involvement in what is slowly becoming a coordinated global response of governments, non-governmental organisations and private companies.

 Under the process being proposed by CSL, blood plasma would be collected from people who have recovered from Ebola.
 Scientists would then extract antibodies from the plasma to produce a "hyper-immune" product to be transfused into patients, said McHale.